Table of Contents

 - This is the cheapest and healthiest option

-- You can buy groceries and prepare simple meals
+- You can buy food items and cook simple meals at home

-- Helps you save a lot of money every month
+- It helps you save a lot of money every month

 - Good for students who want to stay within budget